 5. Get away from negative friends.
 Distance yourself from people that love to talk about problems.
 Relationship problems?
 Stay away from people that talk negative about their significant other and complain about their daily life with them.
 Meet up with people who have healthy, happy relationships and that strive to better their connections.
 Good friends matter.
 Laughter is the best medicine!

 6. Positive affirmations.
 Write at least 15 post-it notes of positive affirmations and stick them throughout your home where you would see them constantly.
-"Seeing" the positive affirmations increases your vibration and reminds you of your worth.
+Seeing these positive affirmations increase your vibration and reminds you of your worth.
 Examples of phrases to use: I am worth it.
 The best is yet to come.
 I love my life.
 I am strong.
 I am healthy.
 I am blessed.
 I can get better.

 7. Take a walk.
 Take a walk outside everyday for 5-20 minutes; baby steps.
 Fresh air helps de-block the system and removes "ick" from the body.
 Nature rebalances our system and raises our vibration.